dimadolgov/DevSecOps_Bar-Ilan_University/README.md

 - `docker rmi Contained_ID -f` - Force remove running Container
 - `ARG DEBIAN_FRONTEND=noninteractive` - Skip promts (Add to Dockerfile as step)

+## Lesson 9 - 23.01.2024

+### Git
+- `git init` - Initialize a new Git repository in the current directory
+- `git config user.name <Username>` - Configure user name for Git ONLY for current repository
+- `git config user.email <email>` - Configure email for Git ONLY for current repository
+- `git config --global user.name <Username>` - Configure user name for Git Globally
+- `git config --global user.email <email>` - Configure email for Git Globally
+- `git status` - Display the status of the working directory and staging area
+- `git add .` - Add changes in the working directory to the staging area
+- `git rm --cached <file>` - Remove a file from the staging area while keeping it in the working directory
+- `git commit -m "Initial Commit"` - Commit the staged changes with a descriptive message